jazzband/django-nose/README.rst

     these tests run last.
 Now django-nose does too.
 This means one fewer source of failures on existing projects.
 (Erik Rose)
   * Add support for hygienic TransactionTestCases.
+  * Support models that are used for tests only.
+Just put them in any file imported in the course of loading tests.
   * Made the fixture bundler more conservative, fixing some conceivable situations in which fixtures would not appear as intended if a TransactionTestCase found its way into the middle of a bundle.
 (Erik Rose)